-"Arrival centres" are a form of initial reception centres set up in different locations in Germany, where various authorities are located on the same premises processes such as registration, identity checks, the interview and the decision-making are "streamlined".
+'Arrival centres' are a form of initial reception centres set up in different locations in Germany, where various authorities are located on the same premises and where processes such as registration, identity checks, the interview and the decision-making are 'streamlined'.

-In addition, "arrival, decision and return" (Ankunft, Entscheidung, Rückführung, AnkER) centres were established in August 2018.
-The main purpose is to centralise all activities at one location and to shorten the asylum procedure, which is a concept that was already applied in the "arrival centres" across Germany and in "transit centres" set up in three locations in Bavaria (Manching/Ingolstadt, Regensburg, Deggendorf).
-Initially, most Federal States have not participated in the AnkER centres scheme with only three Federal States (Bavaria, Saxony and Saarland) participating in the pilot project to establish AnkER centres - in most cases simply by renaming their existing facilities.
-However, at the end of 2020, five additional Federal States (Baden-Württemberg, Hamburg, Brandenburg, Mecklenburg-Vorpommern and Schleswig-Holstein) had adjusted their reception facilities to the AnkER concept without necessarily using the politically contentious name 'AnkER centre' for these facilities.
+In addition, 'arrival, decision and return' (Ankunft, Entscheidung, Rückführung, AnkER) centres were established in August 2018.
+The main purpose is to centralise all activities at one location and to shorten the asylum procedure, which is a concept that was already applied in the 'arrival centres' across Germany and in 'transit centres' set up in three locations in Bavaria (Manching/Ingolstadt, Regensburg, Deggendorf).
+Initially, most Federal States did not participate in the AnkER centres scheme with only three Federal States (Bavaria, Saxony and Saarland) participating in the pilot project to establish AnkER centres - in most cases simply by renaming their existing facilities.
+However, at the end of 2020, five additional Federal States (Baden-Württemberg, Hamburg, Brandenburg, Mecklenburg-Vorpommern and Schleswig-Holstein) adjusted their reception facilities to the AnkER concept without necessarily using the politically contentious name 'AnkER centre' for these facilities.
+Following the elections in 2021 the Federal government declared that it would not pursue the AnkER centre concept anymore.
+However, in practice the centres continue to exist.
+To a parliamentary request the Federal government responded that accommodation facilities are run by the Federal states and that the Federal government is currently evaluating the cooperation with the Federal states on this issue.

 In any case, both arrival centres and AnkER centres are part of administrative concepts which are not defined in the law and it is therefore up to the Federal States and the BAMF to define in individual agreements how these centres operate.
-This means that there are no general standards, but the common feature is that various processes such as registration, identity checks, the interview and the decision-making are supposed to be "streamlined" both in the arrival centres and the AnkER-centres.
-However, fast-tracking of procedures in this manner must not be confused with the accelerated procedure which was introduced in March 2016 in the law.
+This means that there are no general standards, but the common feature is that various processes such as registration, identity checks, the interview and the decision-making are supposed to be 'streamlined' both in the arrival centres and the AnkER-centres.
+However, fast-tracking of procedures in this manner must not be confused with the accelerated procedure which was introduced in March 2016 in the law but is not applied in practice much.